 AI SEO Tools: What Works and What's Just Hype

 The AI gold rush is in full swing.
-Every SEO tool from here to Timbuktu slapped "AI-powered" on their homepage and called it a day.
+Every SEO tool slapped "AI-powered" on their homepage and called it a day.

-But here's the thing.
-Some AI tools actually work.
-Not all the hype is hype.
+But some AI tools actually work.
+Not all hype is hype.

-The trick is knowing which ones are genuine improvements and which ones are just glorified wrappers around ChatGPT.
-Let's cut through the noise.
+The trick is knowing which ones are genuine improvements and which are glorified ChatGPT wrappers.

 In 2024, AI became the magic word that makes investors throw money at you.
 Every SaaS company added "AI-powered" to their pitch deck.
 Most didn't change anything meaningful.